umaichanuwu/StarRailTextures/README.md

 # StarRailTextures
 ## All extracted textures from honkai star rail, provided by [Escartem](https://github.com/Escartem)
+## You can browse this more easily [right here](https://assets.escartem.eu.org)
 ---
 ---

 ### ℹ️ Starting at version 2.1, the mapping method was changed which made the coverage go from 7% to 98%.
 This means most textures are now in the `asbres` folder and organized as the game intended them to be.
 The few still unmapped files are in their respective folder.

-### In addition to that, you can download [right here (only patch files)](https://s3.escartem.eu.org/browser/maps/hsr/sr24p.json) the mapping file which will help you greatly into searching something specific.
+### In addition to that, you can download [on the anime links page](https://github.com/umaichanuwu/AnimeLinks/blob/main/README.md) the mapping file which will help you greatly into searching something specific.
 It's a JSON file in the form `{"filename": "filepath"}`.

 ---
 ---